 or with Points

-- Our program also has some down payment and credit score parameters to help us prevent your Annual Percentage Rate from exceeding the Average Primer Offer Rate by more than 1.49% on conventional and VA loans and by no more than 1.15% + the annual FHA mortgage insurance premium on FHA loans.
+- Our program also has some loan type, down payment, credit score and property type parameters to help us prevent your Annual Percentage Rate from exceeding the Average Prime Offer Rate by more than 1.49% on conventional and VA loans and by no more than 1.15% + the annual FHA mortgage insurance premium on FHA loans.

 - All Loan Costs will be disclosed on the Loan Estimate and Closing Disclosure and on Accunet’s Home Financing Choices worksheet and will be offset by a Lender Credit shown as a separate line item for the ZERO Loan Cost option or any other option that provides the consumer with a Lender Credit.